 - a.
-Phase 1 of the process begins when an operator requests an operational approval from the Director by completing CAA Form 24091/09 available from the "Forms" link on the CAA web site www.caa.govt.nz.
-CAA and the operator should reach a common understanding of what the operator must do, what role CAA will have, and what reports and documents will be included as part of the authorisation process. - b.
+Phase 1 of the process begins when an operator requests an operational approval from the Director by completing the applicable CAA form for electronic flight bag use operational approval.
+To find the applicable form, go to the 'Forms' tab on the CAA website and click on the filter for Part 91. - b.
+CAA and the operator should reach a common understanding of what the operator must do, what role CAA will have, and what reports and documents will be included as part of the authorisation process. - c.
 Phase 2 begins when the operator submits an operational approval plan to CAA for formal evaluation.
 During this phase, CAA must ensure that the plan is complete and in an acceptable format before it can conduct a thorough review and analysis.
 The operator must identify the equipment to be used as an EFB, the type of software applications to be used, details of any mounting or stowage provisions and any other interfaces to the aircraft such as power supplies or data connections.
 The operator coordinates the plan with the CAA operational group responsible for their oversight.
-The operating group will facilitate coordination within CAA, as necessary. - c.
-Phase 3 begins when CAA starts its in-depth review and analysis of the operator's plan for regulatory compliance, safe operating procedures, a logical sequence, and other areas (e.g. flight crew and dispatcher qualifications, acceptable procedures, and schedules for accomplishment). - d.
+The operating group will contact other CAA groups, as needed. - d.
+Phase 3 begins when CAA starts its in-depth review and analysis of the operator's plan for regulatory compliance, safe operating procedures, a logical sequence, and other areas (e.g.

+flight crew and dispatcher qualifications, acceptable procedures, and schedules for accomplishment).

+- e.
 Phase 4 is the major phase of the process and involves validation testing.
-In this phase, the operator conducts specific operations for the purpose of data collection or for CAA observation purposes.
-Phase 4 concludes when the operator provides sufficient proof to satisfy CAA's requirement for meeting all the plan objectives or when the operator is unable to complete them satisfactorily. - e.
+In this phase, the operator conducts specific operations for data collection or for CAA observation purposes.
+Phase 4 concludes when the operator provides sufficient proof to satisfy CAA's requirement for meeting all the plan objectives or when the operator is unable to complete them satisfactorily. - f.
 Phase 5 begins after the successful completion (or termination) of the validation phase.
-In this phase, CAA grants authorisation for those elements in the plan that were successfully completed and documented in the Operational Review report, or sends the operator a letter of disapproval for those elements that were not completed or were terminated.
+In this phase, CAA grants authorisation for those elements in the plan that were successfully completed and documented in the Operational Review report, or sends the operator a letter for those elements that were not completed or were terminated.
 The Director grants authorisation for the operational use of the EFB through the issuance of revised Operational Specifications.